Jardiamet

 Tell your healthcare team if you are taking any other medicines

-Jardiamet may interact some medicines and herbal supplements, so check with your doctor or pharmacist before starting Jardiamet and before starting any new medicines.
+Jardiamet may interact some medicines and herbal supplements, so check with your doctor or pharmacist before starting Jardiamet and before starting any new medicines or herbal supplements.

 Like all medicines, Jardiamet can cause side effects, although not everyone gets them.